willianns/MP3Splitter/MP3Splitter/README.md

 mp3splitter.exe my_file.mp3 [options]

 Options:
--f <required path for ffmpeg executable windows>
+-f 'required path for ffmpeg executable windows'

 Info: Please note the need to provide in the same path of mp3 file a txt file withing same name (eg. my_file.txt) containing the tracks specification per line in the following format;